fawaghy-alhashmi/WeakSupervision/README.md

-# WeakSupervision
-#Automatic Labeling of Dermoscopy Images of
-#Melanoma and Benign Keratosis-like Lesions Using
+#Automatic Labeling of Dermoscopy Images of Melanoma and Benign Keratosis-like Lesions Using Weak Supervision#
-#Weak Supervision